open-contracting/standard-development-handbook/docs/profiles/translation.rst

         msgcat --use-first (ls $lang-*.po) > $wip/$lang-extensions.po
         rm -f $lang-*.po

-8. Change into the profile’s directory
+8. Change into the profile's directory

-9. Prepare a compendium from the profile’s repository, and merge it:
+9. Prepare a compendium from the profile's repository, and merge it:

     .. code-block:: fish